-As a tenant you are responsible for keeping your rent payments up to date.
-Rent arrears are a priority debt because the consequences of not paying are so serious.
-Falling behind can cause stress and anxiety and it can be difficult to catch up again.
+As a tenant you are responsible for keeping your rent payments up-to-date.
+Rent debts are a priority, because the consequences of not paying are so serious.
+Debt can cause stress and anxiety and it can be difficult to catch up again.
 You could be liable for Court costs and ultimately you could lose your home.

 What do I do if I fall behind with my rent?

-If you can’t pay your rent, you should contact us as soon as possible.
-If we know there is a problem, we can often help you.
-If you delay it will often lead to the problem becoming more serious with more serious consequences.
-You should not ignore the arrears or any letters which we send you.
+If you delay, it will often lead to the problem becoming worse with more serious consequences.
+You should not ignore any debt letters that we send to you.

 Can I get help with my rent?

 Yes.
 If you have a low income, you may be entitled to Housing Benefit or Universal Credit.
-You can find out if you qualify by using our Housing Benefit and Council Tax Reduction calculator (opens in new window).
+You can find out if you qualify by using our Housing Benefit and Council Tax Reduction calculator.
 Please visit our Universal Credit page for further information and advice about Universal Credit.

 What should I do if I am waiting for Housing Benefit or Universal Credit to be paid?